The Metric 73% of Operators Track Wrong: How Revenue Masks Business Decline (And Why Revenue per Hour Tells the Real Story)

 Commute time (unless you work during it)

-Personal development is not directly applied to business
+Personal development that isn’t directly applied to the business

 Tracking frequency: